openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

 Voting members of the Executive Committee are composed of:

-- the leaders of each Working Group and
+- no more than two co-chairs of each Working Group and
 - three representatives elected from the Members Council.

-Elected members of the EC serve staggered three-year terms.
+Elected representatives to the EC from the Members Council serve staggered three-year terms.

 Non-voting members of the Executive Committee are composed of:

 - the Executive Director (who may vote to break ties in the EC),
 - the Administrative Coordinator,
-- a representative of the Cyberinfrastructure and Education Support team, and
-- a representative from the OMF Early Career Scholars

 The Executive Committee ensures that the activities of the Open Modeling Foundation further its vision, mission, and goals as expressed in this charter.
 It oversees all elections and any other selection of individuals involved in OMF